Schizophrenia in Children

 Key points about schizophrenia in children

-Schizophrenia is a serious mental illness.
+Schizophrenia is a serious, lifelong mental illness.
+It can be treated but not cured.

 Symptoms can develop slowly over time or start quickly.